emer/axon/PVLV.md

 | VP dw        |           |      |       | Sp ⋅ Rp ⋅ DA |
 | DA           | ++ (BLA)  |      |       | + (US-VPp)  |

+* + = amount of activity, proportional to number of +'s.
-* Rp = receiving activity on previous trial
+* Rp = receiving activity on previous trial.
+* PT = pyramidal tract neurons are active in OFC (and other vmPFC) due to CS-induced gating.
 * DA at US is computed at start of trial in PVLV.NewState, based on VS D1 - D2 on prev trial.

 # A Central Challenge: Learning *Something* when *Nothing* happens

 As articulated in the PVLV papers, a central challenge that any RL model must solve is to make learning dependent on expectations such that the *absence* of an expected outcome can serve as a learning event, with the appropriate effects.
 This is critical for **extinction** learning, when an expected reward outcome no longer occurs, and the system must learn to no longer have this expectation of reward.
 This issue is particularly challenging for PVLV because extinction learning involves different pathways than initial acquisition (e.g., BLA Ext vs. Acq layers, VSPatch, and the LHb dipping), so indirect effects of expectation are required.

+The expectation in PVLV is carried by active maintenance in the OFC and other vmPFC areas, engaged by the CS onset, which then project to the ventral striatum neurons that drive shunting inhibition and dipping via the LHb pathways.

-Furthermore, in the context of the full BG / OFC / ACC ([BOA](examples/boa/README.md)) goal-directed framework (i.e., the *Rubicon* model), an extinction event is equivalent to *goal failure* -- the expected outcome did not occur.
+In the context of the full BG / OFC / ACC ([BOA](examples/boa/README.md)) goal-directed framework (i.e., the *Rubicon* model), this active maintenance is a full *goal* representation that includes an expected outcome (OFC) and an action plan (dlPFC) and expected utility (ACC, PL = prelimbic).
+In this case, an extinction event is equivalent to *goal failure*, when the expected (desired) outcome did not occur.
 Thus, it is associated with the deactivation of any maintained goal state, and any additional cost associated with failure (at least the effort expended so far).
 In this context, it is also possible (likely?) that outcome expectations in a simple Pavlovian context could be dissociable from a full goal-engagement state, involving only the OFC-specific portion of the full goal-engaged activity state.

 In the 2020 version of PVLV, activation of the BLA by a CS, and subsequent activity of the external USTime input layer, represented the expectation and provided the *modulatory* activity on BLAExt and VSPatch to enable extinction learning conditioned on expectations.
 The model relied heavily on these modulatory and externally-generated representations -- the current Axon version takes the next step in implementing these in a more realistic and robust manner.